Poodmund/PoodsOPMVO/README.md

 - Surface fog/dust
 - Heavy, dark Hydrocarbon Seas on Tekto
 - Storms on Tekto (planned)
-- Sigma OPM-Tilt support for Urlum (upcoming for future 0.2.* rekleases)
+- Sigma OPM-Tilt support for Urlum (planned)
 - Suggest more!

 ### 3 - Known Issues

 - Scatterer effects when transitioning from orbit to landed do not appear well and will be worked on.
 - At low altitue flight on Tekto, the mountains pierce through Scatterer's effect.
-- Thatmo support has been removed temporarily whilst it is redone.
-- Some more which I can't think of. :P
+- EVE cloud integration with Scatterer is not functioning, this is a known issue with Scatterer.

 ### 4 - How to Install